laixintao/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_64bit

-``help``: set the buffer size for the master logger. bigger log messages will be truncated
+``help``: 设置the buffer size for the master logger. bigger log messages will be truncated